An Overview of the Occupational Therapy Profession

 Career Demand and Compensation

 Demands for Occupational therapists are projected to increase in the coming years.
 According to the Bureau of Labor Statistics Occupational therapist employment is projected to grow up to 21% between 2016 and 2026.
 With an employment increase like this and a required Master’s degree in order to practice, it’s no wonder that the median pay for this profession is $81,910 per year.
 Occupational therapy will always be important and necessary for individuals suffering from illnesses like Alzheimer’s and disabilities like Down’s Syndrome; it’s understandable that employment would increase.

 Occupational Therapist Assistant/Aide

 Overseen by the registered Occupational therapist, Occupational therapist Assistants and Aides are required to obtain an Associates degree from an accredited program and pass the National Board for Certification in Occupational Therapy exam before they can work in the field.
 Like the Occupational therapist, Assistants and Aides will also need to take continuing education classes to maintain their certification.
 The Bureau of Labor Statistics also projects that Assistants employment will increase by 29% between 2016 and 2026 while Aides will grow 25%.
 Though these projections are excellent, keep in mind that these are small occupational pools, so the growth doesn’t translate to very many jobs.
 However, with a median income of $56,070 per year, it is still a wise career move.

-If you found this article due to an interest in pursuing a career in healthcare, take a look at the programs we offer here at Fremont College.
+If you found this article due to an interest in pursuing a career in healthcare, take a look at the programs we offer here at Fremont University.
 Whether you hope to learn more about Health Administration, Physical Therapy or Healthcare Management, we have the programs for you.
-Take the first step towards a bigger and brighter future and see what Fremont College can do for you!
+Take the first step towards a bigger and brighter future and see what Fremont University can do for you!